Baru: Paleoecology

 Willis reasons that while Baru was semi-aquatic and likely hunted from the water's edge, it inhabited shallower waters than today's saltwater crocodiles, rendering the typical method of dispatching prey by drowning it less effective.
 While modern crocodiles have the advantage of being able to release half-drowned prey in deeper waters to adjust their grasp on the struggling animal, Baru may not have had this advantage as prey could have escaped much more easily in the shallows.
 Instead, Willis suggests that Barus habitat meant that it had to take out prey more quickly, thus leading to a powerful bite that would immobilize its target and minimize the risk of escape.

 There may have been a significant difference in the hunting method of young individuals compared to large adults, at least within Baru iylwenpeni.
 Yates and colleagues note that juveniles of this species show teeth that are much more compressed than in adults, in which the anterior teeth become more circular in cross section while the posterior teeth only retain mild flattening.
 Though the team does not dive deeper into the implications of this shift, they suggest that this likely affected either the precise method used to acquire prey or the size of prey items.

 Baru could have preyed on animals like the early diprotodontids Neohelos (top) and Silvabestius (bottom).

+In a 2026 study Hoffman and colleagues raise the point that although generally speaking semi-aquatic, Baru does show some adaptations that suggest it would have been somewhat more terrestrial than modern crocodilians.
+Specifically, the team highlights that the ratio of the medulary cavity to cortical bone in the limb bones of Baru wickeni and Baru darrowi is significantly altered compared to extant species, in which the cavity is smaller and the cortical bone thicker to aid in buoyancy control.
+In the case of Baru darrowi in particular the medulary cavity is much larger and the resulting ratio closer to animals like the nimble Terrestrisuchus.
+While this tentatively suggests some degree of greater terrestrialisation, the team does highlight that a number of factors such as the section the sample was taken from and the age of the animals might have impact on the result.
+They further note that in spite of this Baru still displays the clear semi-aquatic adaptations in the skull noted by prior authors, positing that the animal's terrestrial habits could have been focused on traversing land while switching from one body of water to another.